 production-ig-divider

-Pretty much all of the movies that I’ll talk about from Production I.G are for teens to adults.
-Kids wouldn’t get much from these movies even if they did watch them, really.
-Despite that fact, they are all also some of the most beautiful and well-written anime movies ever made.
-(Yes, Okiurasan and Kitakubosan have the same first name *gasp*).
+Pretty much all of the movies from Production I.G in this guide are for teens to adults only.
+Kids wouldn’t get much from most of these movies even if they did watch them anyways.
+Regardless, Production I.G’s anime films are some of the most beautiful and well-written anime movies available.
+(Yes, Okiurasan, Kitakubosan and Imaishisan all have the same first name *gasp*).

 Mamoru Oshii